 All articles

 The sales intelligence market has exploded.
-From Gong to Chorus to dozens of newer entrants, teams have no shortage of tools that record, transcribe, and analyze their calls.
+From Gong to Chorus to Attention and dozens of newer entrants, teams have no shortage of tools that record, transcribe, and analyze their calls.

 But there's a fundamental problem with the dominant approach: post-call analysis tells you what went wrong after the deal is already lost.